– How did you come up with the idea of your business? Why did you choose this area?

 – How do you use ELMA to solve day-to-day tasks?

 – Almost all the tasks are completed in ELMA.
 Our end-to-end process includes six stages, from selling to making accounting records in 1C.
 The managing company controls all the processes.
 Branch offices are responsible for selling and executing.
 We have put a lot of effort into creating all the document types, in order to prevent the human factor.
 If something needs to be changed, a user starts a process, which includes approval by lawyers.
 Everything is transparent.

 By the end of the year, we intend to stop using Microsoft office applications and work only with approved documents in ELMA.

 Almost all the tasks are completed in ELMA.

 – How do you evaluate the effect of the ELMA implementation?

-– Operation of the entire network became much clearer.
+– The operation of the entire network became much clearer.
 It used to be difficult to estimate shortcoming in revenue, but now it is all in plain view.
 Automation allowed us to optimize the salary budget.
 After integrating ELMA with 1C we cut two job positions: shipment accountant and suppliers accountant.
-The system also provided us with control over sales reps and customers database.
+The system also provided us with control over sales reps and customer database.

 – What advice can you give to those who think of business processes implementation in their company?